sollarp/voice-assistant-chatgpt/README.md

 - The Google credential json is stored in "assests" folder for the simplicity.
 To use this in production would require an authentication server to store json credential.

 Dependency Injection used.
-- Demonstrates how to pass Context safely to Viemodel.
+- Demonstrates how to pass Context safely to Viewmodel.

 This is an experimental project using Compose LazyColum.
 - Store conversation in LiveData